 Providing statistical support to Europe 2020

 The analysis in the five thematic articles is based on the Europe 2020 headline indicators, developed to monitor the strategy’s targets.
-Other indicators focusing on specific subgroups of society or on related issues that show underlying trends are also used to deepen the analysis and present a broader picture.
-The data used mainly come from official European Social Surveys such as the EU Labour Force Survey (EU LFS) or the EU Statistics on Income and Living Conditions (EU SILC), as well as from administrative sources.
+The breakdowns of the headline indicators are used to deepen the analysis and present a broader picture.
+The data come from the European Statistical System, mainly from official European social surveys such as the EU Labour Force Survey (EU LFS) or the EU Statistics on Income and Living Conditions (EU SILC).
 Data on EU-28 aggregates and individual Member States are presented and, where available, comparisons are made with the members of the European Free Trade Association (EFTA) and EU candidate countries, as well as non-European countries such as the United States and Japan.
 For some of the headline indicators, maps presenting the performance of Europe’s regions and their progress towards the national Europe 2020 targets are included, even though the targets only apply on a national level.

-The thematic articles analyse past trends, generally since 2002 or 2008, up to the most recent year for which data are available (2016 or 2017).
+The thematic articles analyse past trends, with the baseline year varying across targets, up to the most recent year for which data are available (2017 or 2018).
 They aim to document and analyse the trends shown by the headline indicators and the distance to the Europe 2020 targets.
-Supplementary indicators are also used to provide the broader context.
 Most recent data on the headline indicators and information on the Europe 2020 strategy are available on a dedicated section of Eurostat’s website: Europe 2020 headline indicators.

 The Europe 2020 strategy

-The Europe 2020 strategy (European Commission, 2010) was adopted by the European Council on 17 June 2010 as the successor to the Lisbon strategy.
-It emphasises smart, sustainable and inclusive growth as a way to strengthen the EU economy and prepare its structure for the challenges of the next decade.
+The Europe 2020 strategy was adopted by the European Council on 17 June 2010 as the successor to the Lisbon strategy.
+It emphasised smart, sustainable and inclusive growth as a way to strengthen the EU economy and prepare its structure for the challenges of the next decade.